 What are the funding conditions?

-- Your organisation will acknowledge the Melbourne Women’s Fund and the Lord Mayor’s Charitable Foundation in your publications, promotional materials and media releases, in print and online.
+- Acknowledgement of ‘Melbourne Women’s Fund, a subfund of the Lord Mayor’s Charitable Foundation’ in your organisation’s publications, promotional materials and media releases, in print and online.

 Is there a Grants Evaluation process?

 Yes!
 We love to hear about the progress of your funded project or program and update our membership on their grants at work in the community.
 Signature and Nuturing Grant recipients are required to provide a brief Interim Report and a more detailed final Acquittal Report.
 Merit Awardees are requested to provide a brief final report only.